-In several of his novels, Jules Verne speaks about giant squids, especially in the colder areas of the Earth.
-The Colossal Squid is believed to reach 12-14 meters, with the largest ever specimen found being at 10 meters (but beaks found are way bigger than the one this squid had).
-It’s the largest known invertebrate and it has the largest eyes in the natural animal kingdom.
-But in the books, these squids are even bigger and more aggressive, while in reality, there have been very few cases in which these have been spotted, and generally in very deep waters.
+In several of his novels, Jules Verne speaks about giant squids, which are especially fond of the colder areas of the Earth.
+The Colossal Squid is believed to reach 12-14 meters, with the largest specimen ever retrieved being 10 meters long (however, beaks found independently of this squid are way bigger than the one this specimen sports).
+It’s the largest known invertebrate and it has the largest eyes in the animal kingdom.

 Going to the center of the Earth – Wrong

-Perhaps his most well known work, it’s actually perhaps one of the most flawed of his creations (from a scientific point of view that is; as science fiction, it’s absolutely brilliant).
+Perhaps his most well-known work, it’s also arguably one of the most flawed of his creations (from a scientific point of view that is; as science fiction, it’s absolutely brilliant).
 It speaks about the adventures of a professor who leads his nephew and hired guide down a volcano in Iceland, to come out in Italy.
-As they went lower and lower, the living organisms they encountered resembled the geological time; as the rocks got older and older, the animals get more and more ancient.
+As they went lower and lower, the living organisms they encountered resembled the geological time; as the layers of rocks got older and older, the animals get more and more ancient.

 The purchase of the North Pole – Wrong (for now)

-In the novel with the same name, Jules Verne writes about people from the same club as those who were trying to get to the moon are trying to buy the North Pole, in order to get access to the natural coal resources.
+In the novel with the same name, Jules Verne writes about people from the same club as those who were trying to get to the moon also trying to buy the North Pole, in order to get access to its natural coal resources.
 Today, the political situation is a bit different.
-The countries which surround it are Russia, the United States (via Alaska), Canada, Norway and Denmark (via Greenland), but they are limited to a 200-nautical-mile area around their coasts, and the rest is administered by the International Seabed Authority.
+The North Pole is surrounded by Russia, the United States (via Alaska), Canada, Norway, and Denmark (via Greenland), but they are limited to a 200-nautical-mile area around their coasts, and the rest is administered by the International Seabed Authority.

 The jukebox and holograph – Right

 That’s right, he anticipated these too.
-In The Carpathian Castle, some villagers are terrified of a certain castle, from which they can hear voices and see shapes.
-An intrigued visitor decides to see what is happening, and he finds out that they were hearing just recorded sounds and holographic images.
+In The Carpathian Castle, some villagers are terrified of a certain castle, from which they can hear voices and see shapes being projected.
+An intrigued visitor decides to see what is happening, and he finds out that they were hearing recorded sounds and holographic images.